adamsilver/fdpb/05-an-inbox.md

 ![Floating action button](./images/05/floating-action.png)

 However, sticky menus are problematic for three reasons.

 First, they obscure the content beneath which is especially distracting on mobile as the menu impedes access to the primary content.
-In the case of the inbox, the primary need is to read and respond to email — not to bulk action it.
+In the case of the inbox, the primary need is to read and respond to email—not to bulk action it.

 Second, sticky menus are usually employed to solve symptoms that mask the true underlying problems.
 That is, that the page is often too long in the first place.
 An inbox typically shows just 20 emails at a time, which means the menu is, at most, a quick flick away on mobile and always in view on desktop.

-Finally, the items within the sticky menus are difficult to focus with the keyboard.
+Third, the items within the sticky menus are difficult to focus with the keyboard.
 You might be half way down the page but the menu (which is in close proximity visually) could be a long way away via the keyboard.

 For these reasons, it's better to position the menu statically.

 *(Note: where sticky menus are useful, you can use `position: sticky` as a progressive enhancement.
-In the past, we had to resort to complicated techniques that create a terrible experience across a range of mobile and tablet devices[^6].)*
+In the past, we had to resort to complicated techniques that create a jarring and broken experience across a range of mobile and tablet devices[^6].)*

 ### Disabling And Hiding Buttons

 Some multi-select interfaces will hide or disable the menu buttons until at least one item's been selected.
 You could argue that showing (or enabling) the buttons in response to selecting an item helps users take the next step.
-In the case of hiding the buttons, the interface becomes more streamlined as they're only shown as they become relevant.
-But this is problematic.
+In the case of hiding the buttons, the interface becomes more streamlined as the buttons are only shown as they become relevant.
+But this is problematic for three reasons.

 First, hiding the buttons means the available actions aren't discoverable.
 This is why designers opt for disabled buttons.
 But we discussed the problems with disabled buttons in chapter 1, “A Registration Form”.
 As a quick reminder, they don't tell users why they're disabled and screen reader users can't focus them.